 Calculate the total annual the gross income for everyone in your household over age 18, including social security income, child support payments, and all other sources of income.
 (Using your paystubs, if you get paid two times a month, multiply the gross payment amount on your paystub by 24.
 If you get paid every other week, multiply the gross payment amount on your paystub by 26.)
 Certain requirements and exceptions may apply for recently divorced, retired, permanently disabled persons, or other types of government or Veteran benefits.

 Determine the number of people in your household and calculate your annual household income.
 See the chart below to see if you may qualify.

 Household size is composed of all individuals who will be occupying the home.
 If two people are a “couple” regardless of marital status, then both people must be included on the application.
 A couple in the process of a divorce or separation must submit proof of filing in order to apply separately.

 Persons not counted as family members for the purpose of determining income include:

-To see if you may be eligible, you need to determine annual gross income and your household size (number of people in your household).
+To see if you may be eligible, you need to determine annual gross income, annual income before taxes, and your household size (number of people in your household).

 Your household must make 80% or below the Median Family Income (MFI).
 Your household income is based on your household's gross annual income and assets (before taxes), adjusted for your household size.
 Depending on the program, asset limits may apply.